abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_image_display/py_image_display.rst

 Sum it up
 ---------------

-Below program loads an image in grayscale, displays it, save the image if you press 's' and exit, or simply exit without saving if you press `ESC` key.
+The program below loads an image in grayscale, displays it, saves the image if you press 's' and exit, or simply exit without saving if you press `ESC` key.
 ::

     import numpy as np